LCOS-Lethal-Company-Open-Source/LCOS-Mods/CMGodModeMod/thunderstore/README.md

 - higher jumping
 - invincibility

-This mod is still a work-in-progress mod
+This mod is still a work-in-progress mod!

 Created by Christian Marinkovich